Eurovision Song Contest 2019: Presenters

-On 25 January 2019, IPBC announced that four presenters would host the contest: television hosts Erez Tal (who was also one of the Israeli commentators for the 2018 final), Assi Azar (who worked for the Israeli Channel 12), Lucy Ayoub (who was also the Israeli jury spokesperson at the 2018 contest), and model Bar Refaeli.
-Tal and Refaeli were the main hosts, while Azar and Ayoub also hosted the green room.
+On 25 January 2019, Kan announced that four presenters would host the contest: television hosts Erez Tal (who was also one of the Israeli commentators for the 2018 final), Assi Azar (who worked for the Israeli Channel 12), Lucy Ayoub (who was also the Israeli jury spokesperson at the 2018 contest), and model Bar Refaeli.
+Tal and Refaeli were the main hosts, while Azar and Ayoub additionally hosted the green room.

 Format

-Voting system
+Voting presentation

 On 30 March 2019, the EBU announced that the presentation of the televoting results during the final would change for the first time since the current voting system was introduced in 2016.
 The jury results' presentation remained the same with the spokesperson of each participating broadcaster revealing live the top song from their national jury that earned 12 points.
 In a change from previous years, the televoting result was revealed in the order of jury ranking, from the lowest to the highest.